egely1337/egely1337/README.md

 #include <stdbool.h>

 //////////////////////////////////////////////////////////////////////
-/* purpose: if you want to support me you can use this btc address. */
+/* Purpose: if you want to support me you can use this btc address. */
 //////////////////////////////////////////////////////////////////////
 const char* btc_address = "1PxKK3QV27a2YUpfuoy6iGdUNyjarEEsWy";